Pulse Oximeters

 If you are using a pulse oximeter to monitor your oxygen levels at home and are concerned about the reading, contact a health care provider.
 Do not rely only on a pulse oximeter.
 It also is important to keep track of your symptoms or how you feel.
 Contact a health care provider if your symptoms are serious or get worse.

-- an approach to improve the quality of premarket studies and associated methods used to evaluate the performance of pulse oximeters submitted for premarket review, taking into consideration a patient’s skin pigmentation, and patient-reported race and ethnicity,
+- An approach to improve the quality of premarket studies and associated methods used to evaluate the performance of pulse oximeters submitted for premarket review, taking into consideration a patient’s skin pigmentation, and patient-reported race and ethnicity.

-- ongoing concerns that pulse oximeters may be less accurate in individuals with darker skin pigmentation.
+- Ongoing concerns that pulse oximeters may be less accurate in individuals with darker skin pigmentation.

-Previously, on November 1, 2022, the FDA convened a virtual public meeting of the CDRH Anesthesiology and Respiratory Therapy Devices Panel of the Medical Devices Advisory Committee to share information and perspectives from interested parties about ongoing concerns that pulse oximeters may be less accurate in individuals with darker skin pigmentations.
+On November 1, 2022, the FDA convened a virtual public meeting of the CDRH Anesthesiology and Respiratory Therapy Devices Panel of the Medical Devices Advisory Committee to share information and perspectives from interested parties about ongoing concerns that pulse oximeters may be less accurate in individuals with darker skin pigmentations.

 The FDA issued a safety communication in 2021 informing patients and health care providers that although pulse oximetry is useful for estimating blood oxygen levels, pulse oximeters have limitations and a risk of inaccuracy under certain circumstances that should be considered.
 Multiple factors can affect the accuracy of a pulse oximeter reading, such as poor circulation, skin pigmentation, skin thickness, skin temperature, current tobacco use, and use of fingernail polish.